 Also, because I’m a small business owner, I’m usually way more interested in managing cashflow (and avoiding large up-front cash outlays) .

 Bonus points to any web hosting provider that also offers month-to-month pricing.
 Yes, month-to-month is higher when compared to its annual cost, but I have the benefit of ending that expense whenever I want.
-I like to take advantage of month-to-month packages when I’m just shopping around – for myself or scouting on behalf of a current or future client.
+I like to take advantage of month-to-month packages when I’m just shopping around – for myself or scouting on behalf of a client.

-Extra Monthly Fee for cPanel Administration
+Don’t Pay Extra Monthly Fee for cPanel Administration

 This is more a webmaster gripe.
 The average website owner will care less about this or won’t even know what this is.
-Suffice it to say, your web developer or webmaster will thank you later for having cPanel Administration since this is the main administrative tool used to manage all aspects of your website.
+Suffice it to say, your web developer or webmaster will thank you later for having cPanel (or similar) Administration since this is the main administrative tool used to manage all aspects of your website.

 Since this type of admin panel is soooo common-place with soooo many providers, it really burns me when I encounter a web host that wants to charge an extra monthly fee for this when so many others don’t.
 Again, if you’re shopping with a provider that wants to charge you $2+/month for cPanel, look elsewhere.